TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/mutual-tls/_index.md

 ## Update Instructions

-The `SupportProxyTLS` and `CUPSmTLSEnabled` options are available in multiple templates.
+The `SupportProxyTLS` and `LBSCUPSmTLSEnabled` options are available in multiple templates.
 Make sure to set it to `true` in **all** the templates if the proxy should terminate CUPS mTLS Connections.

 If not, it should be set to `false` in **all** the templates (this is the default).
 Setting it `true` in one and `false` in another will lead to to errors.

+### Preparation

+- If you are deploying TTS for the first time, complete the steps with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to false (this is the default).
+- If you are updating to a version with `mTLS` support from a previous version, first deploy the following templates in this exact order with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to false.
+  - `3-1-security-group-rules`: The template will be deployed with no changes.
+  - `3-2-load-balancer-rules`: The template will be deployed with no changes.
+  - `4-1-secrets`: The template will be deployed with no changes.
+  - `4-2a-configuration`: CloudFormation will mark `GSConfiguration` for a change but this is only on the template.
+No resources will be changed.
+  - `5-4-ecs-services`: There will be changes to the GS and GCS Task roles.
+The GS/GCS services/tasks will not be updated.
+  - `5-7-ecs-proxy`: The template will be deployed with no changes.
+  - `5-8a-certs-le`: The template will be deployed with no changes.

+### Enabling mTLS Support

+Once the preparation step is complete, run the following steps in the _exact same order_ as described here.

 ### Step 1: Configuration of the CA Certificate Store